GRA0007/wanikani-discord/README.md

 **`/time [hour]`**

-Set the hour of each day when your update will be sent.
+Set the hour of each day when all updates in the current channel will be sent.
 Use GMT time (0 to 23).

+**`/theme [light/dark]`**

+Set the theme to use in the current channel.
+Will affect all updates in this channel.

 **`/unregisterall`**

-Remove all registrations in a server.
+If run from a server, removes all registrations in that server.
 Can only be used if you have the _manage messages_ permission.

+If run from a DM, removes all registrations in all servers for the current user.

 ---